sgaliamov/scurry/readme.md

 ## Features

 1. Supports all standard Func<> and Action<> delegates.
-1. Curry and Partial Application with special spacer.
+1. Currying and uncurrying.
-1. Uncurrying.
+1. Partial Application with special spacer.
 1. *Pipe* and *Compose* helper functions.
 1. All code is auto generated and covered by unit tests.
 1. Based on .NET Standard 2.0